Family Law Reporting Sources, References & Newsroom Law Library

 Click here to continue reading...

 Family law is complex.
-When they need help, Sacramento Family Court judges
+When they need help, Sacramento Family Court judges and attorneys turn to California Practice Guide: Family Law and other legal treatises published by The Rutter Group. |

 In Sacramento Family Court the Hon.
 Matthew J. Gary provides Sacramento County Bar Association Family Law Section attorneys with monthly "Bench Tips" using the California Practice Guide: Family Law treatise.

 Judge Gary provides his monthly tips in The Family Law Counselor, a newsletter for Sacramento County Bar Association family law lawyers.
-Click here to see more examples of Judge Gary's Bench Tips
+Click here to see more examples of Judge Gary's Bench Tips.

 Family Law & Civil Law References